 Up there as one of the best dog odor eliminators for the car on Amazon is Zero Odor Spray But household products baking soda, and white vinegar are also highly recommended by dog owners and animal care organizations.
 Naturally, these ingredients remove unpleasant dog smells by absorbing the nasty, stinking molecules out of the car.
 Use a baking soda paste or a white vinegar spray.

-Id using white vinegar solution, mix equal parts vinegar and water in to a spray bottle and dampen upholstery
+- If using white vinegar solution, mix equal parts vinegar and water into a spray bottle and dampen upholstery

 Happy car cleaning and let us know if you have any other top tips for removing nasty dog scents from your car!